 Darn Tough Socks go beyond Myles 5 Year Guarantee and they have a Guaranteed for Life promise:

 Our unconditional lifetime guarantee is simple.
 If our socks are not the most comfortable, durable and best fitting socks you have ever owned, return them for another pair.
 No strings.
 No conditions.
-Socks guaranteed for life.
+Socks are guaranteed for life.

 That’s pretty amazing.